-- The Pan: This pan is the .
-It can be purchased at hobby shops like Michael's, AC Moore and Hobby Lobby.
+- Buy a pan: I used the Wilton Stand-Up Cuddly Bear pan, which can be purchased at hobby shops like Michaels and Hobby Lobby.
 If you have a second-hand store in your area, check them out.
-Don't be afraid to peruse second-hand stores, you may be surprised what precious gems you may uncover.
+Don't be afraid to peruse second-hand stores.
+You may be surprised by what precious gems you may uncover.
 If you do purchase a used pan, you may find out you do not have the heating core or clips.
 Don't fret!
 This cake can be made without the core and giant paper clips can be used to hold the pans together.
-Wilton Stand-Up Cuddly Bear pan

-- Cake recipe: This cake requires a dense cake recipe in order to stand properly.
+- Make the cake batter: This cake requires a dense cake recipe in order to stand properly.
 Wilton recommends you use a box cake mix and pound cake mix together.
 I found that combination quite boring, so I used 10 cups of my doctored cake recipe.
-If you have a delicious pound cake recipe that will do also.
+If you have a delicious pound cake recipe, that will do also.
 Pour batter into cake pan and heating core.
 My test cake didn't have paws because I failed to use enough batter.

-- Bake: Place pan on foil-lined rack on a cookie sheet.
+- Bake the cake: Place pan on foil-lined rack on a cookie sheet.
 Your rack may need to be lowered to the bottom placement prior to preheating since this is a tall cake pan.
 Cook cake for approximately 55 minutes.
 Test doneness by sticking a skewer into heating core.
 If the skewer comes out clean, it's done!

-- Cooling: This step is very important!
+- Cool the cake: This step is very important!
 Stand the cake up to cool in pan for about 10 minutes.
 Then loosen clips and remove half of the bear pan.
 Let cool for an additional 15 minutes.
 Switch sides and repeat.

-- Icing: I have found it beneficial to use a crusting buttercream.
+- Ice the cake: I have found it beneficial to use a crusting buttercream.
 I make my own icing, but any decorator's icing will do.
 After applying a crumb coat, refrigerate for about fifteen minutes.
 The icing is ready when it doesn't stick to your hands when you touch it.
 I usually do these steps the day before actually decorating the cake.

-- Decorating: Be creative!
+- Decorate the cake: Be creative!
 My initial cakes were done with the ease of a star tip.
 For a more realistic fur effect, you may want to try a grass tip.
 Take your time.
-It may take a while to completely cover the cake, but if you do it in sections you will have a cleaner look.
+It may take a while to completely cover the cake, but if you do it in sections, you will have a cleaner look.
 I use fondant for the eyes, nose and fondant flowers.